-CES students are required to choose at least one CES class related to their programme in Maastricht, the so-called Core Course.
+CES students are required to choose at least one CES class related to their programme in Maastricht, this is called a Core Course.
 They are free to choose one in the first or second half of the semester, or both.
-These courses are also open to students from other programmes, but then they count as Elective.
+CES students must choose at least one Core Course related to their programme in Maastricht.
+They can take it in the first or second half of the semester, or both.
+If you've come across an interesting Core Course in another CES programme, talk to your course coordinator to explore the possibility of taking it as an Elective.

 Overview of Core Courses per programme:

-- Economics & Business in Europe programme: BUS2002, BUS3001 or BUS3009 - European Politics, Law & International Relations programme: POL3002 or - Humanities and Social Sciences in Europe programme: ART2002, LIT2002 or SUS2001 - Psychology & Neuroscience in Europe: EUH2003, PNE2008 or POS2001 - Public Health & Medicine in Europe: EUH2002, EUH2003 or PHI2002
+- Business & Economics programme: BUS2002, BUS3001, BUS3011 or FIN2001 - Politics, Law & International Relations programme: POL3002 or POL3009 - Humanities and Social Sciences programme: ART2002, SUS2001 or LIT2002 - Psychology & Neuroscience: POS2001, EUH2003 or PNE2007 - Public Health & Medicine: EUH2002, EUH2003 or PHI2002